chef/chef-web-docs/content/deprecations_custom_resource_cleanups.md

 ## Overriding provides?

-Some providers override the `provides?` method, used to check whether they are a valid provider on the current platform.
-In Chef Infra Client 13, this will cause an error if the provider does not also register themselves with the `provides` call.
+Some providers override the `provides?` method, used to check whether they're a valid provider on the current platform.
+In Chef Infra Client 13, this will cause an error if the provider doesn't also register themselves with the `provides` call.

 ### Example